Historic Lahaina. A 19th-century whaling port, this seaside village today features boutiques, art galleries, gourmet

 Ahihi-Kinau Natural Area Reserve.
 Located roughly 4 miles south of Makena, this nature reserve encompasses over 2,000 ocean acres that have been set aside to preserve the habitat of a wide variety of coastal marine creatures.
 Snorkel the Ahihi Cove to see a dazzling array of fish among the brightly colored corals.

-For assistance in planning your island activities or trips to Maui, Hawaii attractions, please contact the Ho'okipa Desk at 874-0811.
-Resort guests on the mainland can reach the Ho'okipa Desk by calling toll free: 1 800-880-1883.
-Download our Activity Tour Guide.
+For assistance in planning your island activities or trips to Maui, Hawaii attractions, please contact the Concierge at 808-874-0811.
+Resort guests on the mainland can reach the Concierge by calling toll free: 1-800-880-1883.